iotaledger/bee-rfcs/text/0000-iri-v181-transaction-and-bundle/0000-iri-v181-transaction-and-bundle.md

 # Detailed design

+This RFC proposes the implementation of the following types:

++ `Transaction` to represent the transaction format as of `iri v1.8.1`;
++ `TransactionBuilder`, a builder pattern to create a `Transaction`;
++ `Bundle` to represent a set of `Transaction`s;
++ `IncomingBundleBuilder`, a builder pattern to create `Bundle` from a set of already created `Transaction`s, such as those coming in over the wire;
++ `OutgoingBundleBuilder` and `SealedBundleBuilder`, two builder patterns working in tandem to create a `Bundle` from `TransactionBuilder`s, i.e. transactions that are not yet fully constructed and will be finalized during the construction process of the entire `Bundle`.

+In this proposal we keep the representation of the various types relatively simple and flat.
+We assume that the user is responsible for pushing the appropriate number of transaction drafts into a bundle builder and don't encode this on the type level.
+During the construction phase we check that all transactions are consistent and adhere to IOTA convention, but we don't, for example:

++ attempt to represent different the different types of transactions on the type level;
++ allow the bundle builders to push extra transactions into their collection automatically to encode a signature of a certain size.

+The present proposal is meant as a building block for client facing code to provide higher level types that provide more convenient and implicit ways of constructing transactions and bundles.

 ## Transaction

 A transaction is a sequence of 15 fields of constant length.
 A transaction has a total length of 8019 trits.
 The fields'